ISISComputingGroup/ibex_developers_manual/Keyence-LK-G.md

 > [Wiki](Home) > [The Backend System](The-Backend-System) > [Specific Device IOC](Specific-Device-IOC) > [Sensors](Sensors)

+# Specifications

+The Keyence LK-G Series are modular High-speed, High-accuracy CCD Laser Displacement Sensor devices.

+## Mode control

+This device has two modes: Communication (Set-up) and Measure.
+Fields on the device, such as the head measurement mode or measurement offsets can only be set when the device is in set-up mode.
+Measurements can only be made when the device is in measure mode.

+To keep the process of scripting and user control simple, the device is put into measurement mode and will switch to communication mode (at the protocol level) when a set point is changed.
+The `MODE` record can be interrogated to determine the current operating mode for debugging.

+# On IOC Start

+When the IOC device starts the device will be placed into Measurement mode.

 # Documentation

 Documentation is available for the pump at `\\ISIS\Shares\ISIS_Experimental_Controls\Manuals\Keyence__LK-G`